YannFernandez/ict171-cloud-server-blog/README.md

 Domain name: yfpblog.com

 ## Project Contents
 - Blog website files (HTML, CSS, images)
 - Server configuration commands and scripts
 - Documentation of the setup process
 - Bash script for server updates and Apache restart

+## Prerequisites

+- Ubuntu 22.04 (or another supported Linux distribution) / macOS / Windows with WSL
+- SSH access to your AWS EC2 instance with sudo privileges
+- An SSH key pair (.pem file) for connecting to the server
+- A domain name pointing to your EC2 instance’s public IP *(optional, required for SSL/TLS)*
+- Basic familiarity with Linux command line and AWS Management Console

 ## How to Create EC2 Instance
 1. Log in to the AWS Management Console.